-Flood Risk Risk to the Site Notes Mitigation Required Groundwater Medium Excavation during the construction phase and below ground development may be at risk.
+Flood Risk Risk to the Site Notes Mitigation Required flooding from tidal and fluvial sources.
+Surface Water Low/ Very Low When climate change is considered surface water runoff from the Site will increase over the lifetime of the development.
+Yes Groundwater Medium Excavation during the construction phase and below ground development may be at risk.
 Yes Drainage Infrastructure Low to Medium Historical flood records in the SFRAs suggest the risk of flooding is low to medium.
 No Artificial Sources South Bank of the Tees - Low North Bank of the Tees - High residual risk No canals are located in close proximity to the Site.
 Land to the north of the River Tees is located in an area effected by flooding should a failure or breach of a reservoir occur.
 However, the probability of a failure/ breach occurring is very low.
 No